Denmark in the Eurovision Song Contest 1986

 Denmark was represented at the Eurovision Song Contest 1986 with the song "Du er fuld af løgn", written by John Hatting, and performed by Lise Haavik.
 The Danish participating broadcaster, Danmarks Radio (DR), organised the Dansk Melodi Grand Prix 1986 in order to select its entry for the contest.

 Before Eurovision

 Dansk Melodi Grand Prix 1986

-Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1986 on 22 February at TV-Byen in Gladsaxe, hosted for the ninth straight time by Jørgen de Mylius.
-Five regional juries across Denmark selected the winning song out of five songs that survived a semifinal round.
+Danmarks Radio (DR) held its national final titled Dansk Melodi Grand Prix 1986 at TV-Byen in Gladsaxe on 22 February 1986 at 20:15 CEST.
+It was broadcast on DR TV.
+The program was produced by Jens Bom, with the set being designed by Søren Breum, and hosted by Jørgen de Mylius.
+Ten songs, which were accompanied by choreography by Louise Frevert, took part in the competition, with the winner being decided by voting from five regional juries in two rounds.
+In the first round, the five lowest-placed songs were eliminated without full voting being revealed, then the remaining five were voted on again to give the winner.

-The winning entry was "Du er fuld af løgn", performed by Lise Haavik and composed by John Hatting.
+The winning entry was "Du er fuld af løgn", performed by Lise Haavik and written by John Hatting.